The Music Department, part of our Performing Arts Faculty, state their vision as 'Performing Arts, performing always'.

 Both in and outside school time, students can take part in a plethora of clubs and bands.
-These include Opus 100, elite concert band, string ensemble, rock school, ‘Vocal Beatz’, world music group, music technology club and our Opus Orchestra, meaning that all talents and abilities are catered for and nurtured.
+These include Opus 100, elite concert band, string ensemble, Rock School, world music group, music technology club and our Opus Orchestra, meaning that all talents and abilities are catered for and nurtured.

 Each year the department is keen to become involved with a many outside companies and specialists.
 Over the past three years, students have been finalists for the AMP awards, performed for the BBC 10 Pieces, taken part in vocal events such as Voice in a Million, Music in the Round and iSing, and directed and staged the Royal Philharmonic Orchestra for ‘Sound Around’.
 Students recently took part in a project called Stage Invasion, and the band Villis won a recording contract to release a single.

 Annually the Music Department works alongside the Drama Department to organise four key events: a whole school musical, a themed Summer Showcase, a Christmas Soiree and Ridgewood Young Performer.
 RYP is a Performing Arts talent competition for solo dance, drama and music students.
-Last year’s winner was Marcus Bagley-Hodkin (Music).
-Last year’s summer themed concert was ‘One Night Only', and over 250 students were involved.
+Last year’s winner was Eleanor Green (Music).
+Last year’s summer themed concert was ‘Arabian Nights', which was performed in the open air and featured the incredible New York Brass Band.

 Ridgewood Music Department offers the following instrumental lessons: